Data warehouse: Time-variant

 While operational systems reflect current values as they support day-to-day operations, data warehouse data represents a long time horizon (up to 10 years) which means it stores mostly historical data.
 It is mainly meant for data mining and forecasting.
 (E.g. if a user is searching for a buying pattern of a specific customer, the user needs to look at data on the current and past purchases.)

 Nonvolatile

 The data in the data warehouse is read-only, which means it cannot be updated, created, or deleted (unless there is a regulatory or statutory obligation to do so).

-Data warehouse options
+Options

 Aggregation

 In the data warehouse process, data can be aggregated in data marts at different levels of abstraction.
 The user may start looking at the total sale units of a product in an entire region.
 Then the user looks at the states in that region.
 Finally, they may examine the individual stores in a certain state.
 Therefore, typically, the analysis starts at a higher level and drills down to lower levels of details.